EHD SERVICES

 Land Use

-Land use projects (see Planning Division) are reviewed by the EHD staff for consistency and compliance with its regulated programs.
+Land use projects are reviewed by the EHD staff for consistency and compliance with its regulated programs.
 Projects in the unincorporated area of Shasta County and the cities of Anderson, Redding, and Shasta Lake are reviewed.
 Examples of projects most frequently reviewed are proposed subdivisions, parcel maps, or establishment of a second residence or family care unit in areas served by septic systems or individual or small public water systems, adjustments to property lines between two or more parcels, and major or minor use permits.
-Staff also attend Planning Commission and Board of Supervisors meetings to respond to questions by Commissioners or Supervisors.
+Staff also attend Planning Commission and Board of Supervisors meetings, as needed, to respond to questions by Commissioners or Supervisors.

 Well Permits

 A valid permit to drill, destroy, deepen, or recondition a water well is required in the County and the three cities.
 Permits are obtained from the EHD after submission of a completed application, plot plan, and fees.
-EHD staff must be present to verify proper placement of the annular seal around the well casing.
-Annular seals are usually placed around the top 20 feet of casing but may on occasion be placed just a few feet or as much as several hundred feet deep when required by local conditions.
+EHD staff must be present to verify proper placement of the sanitary seal around the well casing.

-Section 13750.5 of the California Water Code requires that any person digging, boring, drilling, deepening, reconditioning, or destroying a water well, cathodic protection well or monitoring well possess a C-57 Water Well Contractors License.
-A well permit must clearly identify the driller and C-57 contractor's license number.
+California law requires that any person digging, boring, drilling, deepening, reconditioning, or destroying a water well, cathodic protection well or monitoring well possess a C-57 Contractors License.
+A well permit application must identify the driller and C-57 contractor's license number.

 Retail Food Establishments Permits